Introduction

 Success!
 Data written to: gcp/static-account/my-key-account

-To generate Service Account keys:
+- How to generate Service Account keys:

 ❯ vault read gcp/static-account/my-key-account/key